duncombe/centos-instance/AWS-instance.md

 		`wget https://github.com/spf13/hugo/releases/download/v0.12/hugo_0.12_linux_amd64.tar.gz`

 11. `git clone compliance-checker`
+12. Set up an environment.
+The IOOS site recommends
 	12. `git clone virtualenv-burrito`
-13.  compliance-checker does not run.
+	13.  but compliance-checker does not run.
 What now?
+	14. Well, NOW we use anaconda and follow some instructions in  the Unidata python workshop examples.
+Also have a look at Rich Signell's [tiddly spot blog](http://rsignell.tiddlyspot.com/#[[Creating%20a%20custom%20Conda%20environment%20on%20Wakari%20Enterprise]]) for hints.
+14.